xapian/xapian/xapian-core/docs/deprecation.rst

-We aim to make such changes in a way that allows developers to work against a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artifacts.
+We aim to make such changes in a way that allows developers to work against a stable API, while avoiding the need for the Xapian developers to maintain too many old historical interface artefacts.
 This document describes the process we use to deprecate old pieces of the API, lists parts of the API which are currently marked as deprecated, and also describes parts of the API which have been deprecated for some time, and are now removed from the Xapian library.